BYRIO/krita-webdoc-zh/KritaFAQ.rst

 There can be two other files you might want to remove: kritaopenglrc and kritadisplayrc.

-If the config was causing a crash, don't delete but instead rename and send us the file so we can figure out what caused the crash.
+If the configuration was causing a crash, don't delete the mentioned file, but instead rename and send it to us in order for us to figure what caused the crash.

-Wher are my resources stored?
+Where are my resources stored?
 -------------------------------------------------------------------

 Linux